tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 In all of these cases a user is interacting with something that only they can create and update.
 If the user is the authoritative source of all that information, you hardly need to send every edit to it through a central server.
 At some point you do (e.g., at checkout, or to make the post publicly visible) but not until then.

 Even much shared state does not need strong consistency.
 Users collaborating on a document or drawing will largely work of different sections so as not to conflict, allowing state merging to be done asynchronously and sometime after actual edits were made.
 If they do conflict, simple strategies like last-write-wins often suffice.
 More complex strategies for merging state (e.g., sequence CRDTs) exist for use cases that need to not drop any information.

+> Edge Architectures

+Current edge architectures, or really all web application archtiectures, are underpinned by the idea that a central service is the authoritative source of all information.

+This paradigm influences every single design decision within the app.
+- Any data on the client is now only seen as a cache and something that can be blown away.
+- All writes must be persisted on the server.
+- Any optimistic write made by a client can be invalidated by the server.
+- The client almost always requires internet connectivity to function.